MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/the-need-for-trading-partner-integration.md

 manager: "anneta"
 ---
 # The Need for Trading Partner Integration
-[!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] provides partners in high-technology business scenarios with solutions for their application integration and business-process automation needs.
+Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] provides partners in high-technology business scenarios with solutions for their application integration and business-process automation needs.
 This section describes some of the business challenges that companies engaged in high-tech manufacturing face, and how systems incorporating BizTalk Server and [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] can help those companies meet their challenges.
 The last topic provides a common scenario demonstrating a sample business application of [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)].

 ## In This Section